sajadsarafzadeh/sajadsarafzadeh.github.io/_pages/about.md

 About me
 ------

-I am a Master’s student in Mechanical Engineering at Politecnico di Milano, specializing in Mechatronics and Robotics, where I explore the integration of mechanical design, electronics, and advanced control systems.
-My academic journey is driven by a strong interest in automation, intelligent machines, and innovative engineering solutions.
+I am a Master’s student in Mechanical Engineering at Politecnico di Milano, specializing in Mechatronics and Robotics.
+My research interests lie at the intersection of mechanical design, electronics, and advanced control systems – with a focus on automation and intelligent machines.
+I am an enthusiastic and dedicated learner, always eager to tackle new challenges.
+Outside the lab, I enjoy staying active through sports and outdoor activities.
-I’m an active, hardworking, and highly motivated student who enjoys continuous learning and tackling new challenges.
-Beyond my studies, I’m passionate about sports and love spending my free time staying active and trying different athletic activities.

 ## Education